-Effects of other medicinal products on amlodipine
+Effects of other medicinal products on amlodipine CYP3A4 inhibitors:

-CYP3A4 inhibitors

-Concomitant use of amlodipine with strong or moderate CYP3A4 inhibitors (protease inhibitors, azole antifungals, macrolides like erythromycin or clarithromycin, verapamil or diltiazem) may give rise to significant increase in amlodipine exposure resulting in an increased risk of hypotension.
+Concomitant use of amlodipine with strong or moderate CYP3A4 inhibitors (protease inhibitors, azole antifungals, macrolides like erythromycin or clarithromycin, verapamil or diltiazem) may give rise to significant increase in amlodipine exposure.
 The clinical translation of these PK variations may be more pronounced in the elderly.
 Clinical monitoring and dose adjustment may thus be required.

-CYP3A4 inducers
+CYP3A4 inducers: